 - 49. This student protection plan is published on the SGUL website and as such is available to current and future students, staff and members of the public.
 We will also include the Plan with the material we provide to applicants when we make offers to study on a programme.
-For the 2018-19 year, we will include this upon enrolment and it will be mentioned as part of the induction for new students.
+It is also provided upon enrolment and induction for new students.
 Current students will be made aware of the Plan at the start of each academic year. - 50.
 The Plan is a live document and will be routinely reviewed which will be at least on an annual basis, prior to the start of each academic year, through our established governance process which already includes involvement from students.
 The Students' Union will be consulted as part of this outside of the governance process.
 Following each review, the revised plan will be submitted for approval by Council, within which there is student representation, providing further opportunity for student input and confirming approval.
 This current plan has been approved by Council, and independently by our Students' Union President. - 51.
 Should measures in the plan need to be triggered, this would be communicated to the affected students within 10 working days of the decision to trigger the plan being made. - 52.
-The communications would be in a variety of forms (e.g. town hall meetings, emails and one-to-one meetings to discuss individual needs) and points of contact established in order to ensure that all students could engage with the process and receive information, advice and guidance.
-Additionally, all students have access to, and are members of, St. George's Students Union, which is a wholly independent registered charity who can provide independent advice to our students.
+The communications would be in a variety of forms (e.g. town hall meetings, emails and one-to-one meetings to discuss individual needs) and points of contact established in order to ensure that all students could engage with the process and receive

-- 53. Should a student wish to make a complaint about our implementation of this student protection plan, they should follow our student complaints procedure, as set out on our website.
-There is supporting information on our intranet which is accessible to all students, which gives a plain English explanation of how to follow the formal complaints procedure. - 54.
+- information, advice and guidance.
+Additionally, all students have access to, and are members of, St. George's Students Union, which is a wholly independent registered charity who can provide independent advice to our students. - 53.
+Should a student wish to make a complaint about our implementation of this student protection plan, they should follow our student complaints procedure, as set out on our website. - 54.
 We will also ensure the Plan is shared with staff and Personal Tutors will be briefed specifically as they will be best placed to support each student individually.
 This will be available on the policy section of the website and will be cross-referenced to as appropriate from other policies.
 We will ensure that the Plan is brought to the attention of relevant colleagues as part of the induction process.
 The Plan will be publicised to staff via 'George's Weekly' our internal staff newsletter.